nasa/trick/trick_sims/SIM_cannon_analytic/README.md

 * The **only** force acting on the cannon ball is gravity.
 * The acceleration of gravity (g) is constant and equal to -9.81 meters per second squared.
-* The ground is flat, and here, defined as where y=0.
+* The surface of the ground is defined as where y=0.

 ![X(t) = Vx * t + X0](images/CannonInit.png)